EMDR for First Responders

 • Loss of interest in activities

-PTSD symptoms can be severely disruptive for those who experience them.
-First responders may find these symptoms make it difficult to function at work, at home and in the community.
+PTSD symptoms can be severely disruptive for those experiencing them.
+Veterans may find these symptoms cause difficulty in functioning at work, at home and in the community.
 If left untreated, PTSD can contribute to

 • Alcoholism or drug abuse